State Underground Power Program (SUPP)

 As each round is completed it is reviewed with changes suggested to future rounds so the program can continue to meet any new State Governments objectives.

-For further information on the State Underground Power Program (SUPP), the City advises that this is a matter for the State Government and that additional queries should be addressed through the below website.
+For further information on the State Underground Power Program (SUPP), the City advises that this is a matter for the State Government and that questions should be addressed via the below websites: